jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-09-recoveryscenarios.markdown

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10379778/c8bbaa6a-6dd5-11e5-8314-ab1259539d35.PNG "Enter")

-Then we want to add another one.
-We need this to erase out the bad date and enter in a good date.
+Then we need this to erase out the bad date and enter in a good date.
 So I created a function which we will select.

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10379769/c8a99c08-6dd5-11e5-8b60-e5b1a173e110.PNG "Function")